Secretary’s environmental assessment requirements (SEARs)

 If the project meets the criteria and relevant industry-specific SEARs exist, the department will issue industry-specific SEARs within 7 days.

 The department may request additional information or a meeting if needed.

 Applying for project-specific SEARs

-An application for project-specific SEARs can be made on the Major Projects website.
+An application for project-specific SEARs must be made on the NSW planning portal.

 Applications for project-specific SEARs must include a scoping report.

 - follow the department’s State Significant Development Guidelines – Preparing a Scoping Report (Appendix A).